shobhakhar/HR-Project/README.md

            • Give a final predictionmodel to forecast
 ## Actions to be Performed:
 • Set the Directory and load the dataset into R, verify that the data is loaded correctly
-• For finding the insights out of our data several techniques can be used o Find the correlation values of the attributes of our data o Visualize the characteristics of the whole data and only the people who left, use plots and histograms
+• For finding the insights out of our data several techniques can be used: o Find the correlation values of the attributes of our data o Visualize the characteristics of the whole data and only the people who left, use plots and histograms